MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-upgrade-practices.md

 ### Managing the reboot process for Linux nodes

 By default Linux nodes receive nightly security patches; however, if these security patches require a reboot (for example, for a kernel patch) the reboot must be managed.
-The reboot process can be accomplished automatically (recommended) by using a solution like [Kured](/azure/aks/node-updates-kured) or manually by using the Azure portal or [Azure CLI](/cli/azure/aks/nodepool?view=azure-cli-latest#az-aks-nodepool-upgrade&preserve-view=true).
+The reboot process can be accomplished automatically by using a solution like [Kured](/azure/aks/node-updates-kured) or manually by using the Azure portal or [Azure CLI](/cli/azure/aks/nodepool#az-aks-nodepool-upgrade).

 Kured can be deployed via [helm chart](https://github.com/kubereboot/charts/tree/main/charts/kured).
 Key considerations for configuration in this helm chart include: